Walking in winter: the best UK long-distance routes

 There are other issues related to terrain to consider.
 Paddy’s preference for tackling boggy sections of the Pennine Way in cold and frosty conditions probably rings true with many walkers, but winter can often bring difficult conditions in the south of England too.
 It’s no joy walking on chalk and clay downlands in winter watching your boots quickly grow to the size of an elephant's with all the goo stuck to them!

-Closure due to Covid restrictions aside, accommodation in most areas will probably be a little more limited.
-But it should still be perfectly possible to find somewhere to stay, even if some of your stages need adjusting accordingly – a long day followed by a shorter day, perhaps.
+Accommodation in some areas may be a little more limited, but it should still be perfectly possible to find somewhere to stay, even if some of your stages need adjusting accordingly – a long day followed by a shorter day, perhaps.
 When I walked the South Downs Way in winter, with just one exception I was able to find somewhere to stay each night that allowed for sensible stages.

 There are also some routes such as the Thames Path that not only have a reasonable chance of accommodation, but good public transport links too.
 This makes it easy to leapfrog stages, combine two-night stays, or even to walk entirely in single-day stages if you live nearby.